accretional/statue/content/legal/terms.md

 ## Limitation of Liability

-In no event shall Statue SSG or its directors, employees, or affiliates be liable for any indirect, punitive, incidental, special, or consequential damages arising out of or in any way connected with the use of or inability to use our services.
+In no event shall {{site.name}} or its directors, employees, or affiliates be liable for any indirect, punitive, incidental, special, or consequential damages arising out of or in any way connected with the use of or inability to use our services.